csc413f16/p1a-draveche94/README.md

-Name:
+Name: Darryl Raveche

-Compilation and Run Successful:
+ID: 915775008

+Compilation and Run Successful: The program ran successfully, displaying a message that allows the user to input a number into the app, and displays a widget below stating the number they have inputted.
+The app somehow crashed when trying to input very large numbers however, probably because the number was larger than what an integer can hold.

-Unit Test Run Successfully:
+Unit Test Run Successfully: Both tests worked out correctly, displayed the right information when running both files.

 # Project 1 - CSC 413 Spring 2016
 ###DUE Friday, September 23 by 5:00 PM